Should I Use Kratom? Addiction Risk & Potential Benefits

 6 Singh, D., Müller, C.P., Vicknasingham, B.K., & Mansor, S.M.
 (2015).
 Social Functioning of Kratom (Mitragyna speciosa) Users in Malaysia.
 J Psychoactive Drugs, 2015 Apr–Jun; 47(2):125–31.

 American Kratom Association (AKA).
-Science and Facts.
-Retrieved 2017, November 28 from AKA.
+Follow the Science.
+Retrieved 2020, March 2 from AKA.

 Singh, D., Narayanan, S., & Vicknasingham, B. (2016).
 Traditional and non-traditional uses of Mitragynine (Kratom): A survey of the literature.
 Brain Res Bull, 2016 Sept; 126(Pt 1):41–46.